pegurnee-edu/cosc231-fa15/projects/project_2/instructions.md

   - restart the board with a random assortment of cells alive
   - change the color of alive cells
   - clicking on a cell to swap it's alive status
+- needs at least 20 x 20 board

 ## Expectations